Azure-Samples/active-directory-dotnet-native-headless/README.md

 ### Acquiring a token with username password

-To add an element to the todo list, after trying to acquire a token silently from the cache [Program.cs, line 218](https://github.com/Azure-Samples/active-directory-dotnet-native-headless/blob/548946c420fdd777e87480aec968f004029db05e/TodoListClient/Program.cs#L218), if this fails, the program asks for a user name password and creates an instance of ``UserCredential``.
+To add an element to the todo list, first the program will try to acquire a token silently from the cache [Program.cs, line 218](https://github.com/Azure-Samples/active-directory-dotnet-native-headless/blob/548946c420fdd777e87480aec968f004029db05e/TodoListClient/Program.cs#L218), if this fails, the program asks for a user name password and creates an instance of ``UserCredential``.
 This is done in [TextualPrompt()](https://github.com/Azure-Samples/active-directory-dotnet-native-headless/blob/548946c420fdd777e87480aec968f004029db05e/TodoListClient/Program.cs#L89).
 Then it calls the ``AcquireTokenAsync`` override with the ``UserCredential`` in [Program.cs, line 164](https://github.com/Azure-Samples/active-directory-dotnet-native-headless/blob/548946c420fdd777e87480aec968f004029db05e/TodoListClient/Program.cs#L164).

 Since this sample works on .NET framework, it also features the custom serialization of the token cache which happens in [FileCache.cs](https://github.com/Azure-Samples/active-directory-dotnet-native-headless/blob/update/TodoListClient/FileCache.cs)

 ### Acquiring a token with Windows Integrated security

-If your PC is domain joint or AAD joint, you can also use the Windows integrated security.
-For this, instead of calling TextualPrompt(), you need to uncommment the line creating and instance of UserCredential without parameters:
+If your PC is domain joined or AAD joined, you can also use the Windows integrated security.
+For this, instead of calling TextualPrompt(), you need to uncomment the line creating an instance of UserCredential without parameters:
 See [Program.cs](https://github.com/Azure-Samples/active-directory-dotnet-native-headless/blob/update/TodoListClient/Program.cs#L159-L161)

 ```CSharp